adeverse/adespatial/README.md

 # adespatial
 Multivariate Multiscale Spatial Analysis

-This package is under development and not yet on CRAN.
-It contains some new functions and many others that were included in development packages hosted in the sedaR project on [R-Forge](https://r-forge.r-project.org/R/?group_id=195).
+This package contains some new functions and many others that were included in development packages hosted in the sedaR project on [R-Forge](https://r-forge.r-project.org/R/?group_id=195).

-For instance, `adespatial` includes the `forward.sel` function (formerly in `packfor`).
+For instance, `adespatial` includes the `forward.sel` function (formerly in `packfor`) and all functions of `spacemakeR`.

 Installing *adespatial*
 -------------